PCOS: From symptoms to self-advocacy. Get the handbook

 Mainly, they’ll give you predictions by estimating ovulation to take place 12-14 days before your upcoming menstrual period.

-Using this cycle tracking method alone though will give you a limited picture of your cycle.
+Using this cycle tracking method alone, however, will provide a limited picture of your cycle.

 2. Monitoring your cervical mucus (CM)